 It’s great to be inspired by other people who are doing what we’re doing.
 Or doing what we want to do.
-Maybe you’re already make films, or perhaps it’s a dream you’ve been holding for a while.
+Maybe you’re already making films, or perhaps it’s a dream you’ve been holding for a while.
+That’s where filmmaker quotes come in!

 I pay special attention to what filmmakers say.
 Not only can I relate to them because they’re doing what I’m doing (just on a bigger scale), but they are some of the smartest and most world-weary people out there.